antoinesd/quickstarts-1/jms/README.md

 to use the user defined in etc/users.properties.

 2. Change your working directory to the `/jms` directory.
-3. Run `mvn clean install` to build the example.
+3. Run `mvn clean install` to build the quickstart.
 4. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder *.
 Change your working directory to `quckstarts/jms` directory.
 *.
 Run `mvn clean install` to build the quickstart.